m-adamski/symfony-breadcrumbs-bundle/README.md

-# Breadcrumbs Bundle for Symfony 4
+# Breadcrumbs Bundle for Symfony

 The Breadcrumbs tool simplifies the generation and display process of breadcrumbs.

+This bundle is compatible with Symfony 4.1 and Symfony 5.0.
+Symfony 3.4 compatibility abandoned.

 ## Installation